-I love a great steak and prefer boneless Ribeye (or the economical Chuck Eye, which is called the poor man’s Ribeye).
-Next is Porterhouse or T-Bone.
+I love a great steak and prefer boneless ribeye (or the economical chuck eye, which is known as the poor man’s ribeye).
+Next for me is porterhouse or T-bone.
 Preferably the steaks are 1 3/8” to 1 1/2” thick.
 Cooking time will vary depending on thickness.

-1. On a cutting board, aggressively trim the exterior fat off the steaks on all sides to expose more meat for rub.
+On a cutting board, aggressively trim the exterior fat off the steaks on all sides to expose more meat for seasoning.

-2. Grind the Montreal Steak seasoning in a coffee grinder (or use Salt and Pepper).
+Grind the Montreal Steak seasoning in a coffee grinder (or, use salt and pepper).

-3. Rub Head Country Marinade on one side then a medium coat of Ground Montreal Seasoning (or use Salt n Pepper).
-Make sure you get the sides, then flip steak and repeat on the other side of the steak.
+Rub Head Country Marinade on one side, then add a medium coat of ground Montreal seasoning (or salt and pepper).
+Make sure to spread the Marinade on the sides, then flip steak and repeat on the other side.

-4. Use Head Country Original Championship as a light accent rub.
+Use Head Country Original Championship Seasoning as a light accent rub.

-6. Make sure your grill is lit and temperature of 225 degrees.
+Make sure the grill is lit and heated to 225 degrees F.

-7. Place the steaks on the grill using a pigtail (not tongs as they take rub off the steak).
-Assuming 1 3/8” or 1 1/2” thick, flip every 15 minutes.
-Rotate the steaks 90 degrees to create cross hatching on the steaks if you want.
+Place the steaks on the grill using a pigtail (not tongs, as they take rub off the steak).
+Assuming 1 3/8” or 1 1/2” thick, flip steaks every 15 minutes while cooking.
+Rotate the steaks 90 degrees to create cross-hatched grill marks, if you want.

-8. Cook the steaks to approximately 120 degrees internal temperature.
+Cook the steaks to approximately 120 degrees internal temperature.
 Take the steaks off the grill and tent with aluminum foil.
-Get the grill up to at least 450-500 degrees with a cast iron griddle on the grates (or grill grates turned upside down)
+Increase the heat in the grill to at least 450-500 degrees, with a cast iron griddle on the grates (or grill grates turned upside down).

-9. Once the grill and griddle are up to temperature, place butter on the griddle surface to make it moist.
-Then place the steaks on the griddle for reverse searing.
+Once the grill and griddle are heated to temperature, place butter on the griddle surface to moisten it.
+Place the steaks on the griddle for the next step: reverse searing.

-10. Flip every 4 minutes to the desired temperature for steak doneness – for medium rare use 132 to 134 and one flip (roughly 8 minutes total)
+Flip steaks every 4 minutes, to desired temperature for steak doneness.
+For medium rare, cook to 132-134 degrees F and one flip (roughly 8 minutes total).